yashverma8111/Credit-Card-Fraud-Detection/README.md

 ## Project Overview

 In this project, we tackle the challenge of identifying fraudulent credit card transactions within a dataset.
 Credit card fraud is a significant concern, and using machine learning to detect suspicious activities can help financial institutions prevent potential losses.
-The dataset used for this project, "creditcard.csv," contains a mix of legitimate and fraudulent transactions.
+The dataset used for this project, "creditcard.csv," (data taken from kaggle) contains a mix of legitimate and fraudulent transactions.
 By training a model on this dataset, we aim to develop a tool that can identify fraudulent transactions effectively.

 ## Project Structure